 The estimated reading time for this post is 9 minutes

-Three years ago, after nearly four years in Atlanta and relocating back to Washington DC, I shut down my digital marketing (micro) agency.
+In early 2015, after nearly five years in Atlanta, I relocated back to Washington DC and shut down my digital marketing (micro) agency.
 I was spending more time on tasks I didn’t want to do like managing web projects and conducting marketing strategy than on the writing.
 I wasn’t getting hardly the writing work I expected, in fact.

 I missed “just writing” so I closed the struggling firm shortly after returning to Washington, DC.
 I relaunched my full-time independent writer career after almost a decade of not writing full time.
 Of course, this means I was eager to build a portfolio with the right media outlets or blogs, especially my dream publications and platforms.

 During my first six months back freelancing writing, I was reasonably successful in getting the kind of work I want at top publications and strong content brands and being paid decently and on time for the work I produced.

 I got some great clients and wrote over 40 new articles.
 I also completed a fun travel copywriting gig.
 I wasn’t doing poorly for the first year back contract writing.

 This time, I felt the situation was different because, after all, it’s me taking this assignment so of course the editor will love my work.
 My ego got the best of me.

 But, I made a few mistakes on my way to my goal of 50 articles by year-end (which I nearly achieved).
 This blog post is my cautionary tale for those of you who are looking to start, restart or push forward your independent writing career while trying to avoid #nopertunities.

 A Dream Opportunity…Sort Of